future-architect/vuls/README.md

 ## 5. Deploy vuls

-Launch a new terminal, SSH to the ec2.
+Launch a new terminal, SSH to the ec2 instance.

 go get
 ```